Arash-Keshavarz/VisualSearchEngine-CV/README.md

 # 🔍 Visual Search Engine

-A powerful visual search engine that uses deep learning models (CLIP and ViT) to find similar images in a large dataset.
+A powerful visual search engine that uses deep learning models (CLIP and ViT) to find similar images in a custom dataset.
 Built with Python, PyTorch, FAISS, and Gradio.

 ## 🎯 Features